 Advantages/Disadvantages of Various Styles of Roofing

-When constructing any building, choosing the right type of roof is important both in terms of aesthetic design, as well as practical function.
-There are numerous styles of roofing, each style with its own advantages and disadvantages.
+When constructing any building, choosing the right type of roof in Texas is important both in terms of aesthetic design, as well as practical function.
+From Dallas, Fort Worth, Southlake to Temple, Round Rock, and Georgetown, there are numerous styles of roofing throughout North Texas, each style with its own advantages and disadvantages.

 Probably the most simplistic looking, a flat roof is (obviously) completely flat with only a very slight pitch to allow for water drainage.